I Love Lucy: Pregnancy and Little Ricky

 Just before filming the show, Ball and Arnaz learned that she was once again pregnant (after multiple miscarriages earlier in their marriage) with their first child, Lucie Arnaz.
-They filmed the original pilot while Lucy was "showing", but did not include any references to the pregnancy in the episode.
-This was because CBS thought that talk of pregnancy might be in bad taste and because an ad agency told Desi Arnaz not to show a pregnant woman.
+They filmed the original pilot while Lucy was "showing" but did not include any references to the pregnancy in the episode.
+This was because CBS thought that talk of pregnancy might be in bad taste and because an ad agency told Arnaz not to show a pregnant woman.

 Later, during the second season, Ball was pregnant again with second child Desi Arnaz Jr., and this time the pregnancy was incorporated into the series' storyline.
 (Contrary to popular belief, Ball's pregnancy was not television's first on-screen pregnancy, a distinction belonging to Mary Kay Stearns on the late 1940s sitcom Mary Kay and Johnny.)